-Under Sunoco's Special Executive Severance Plan, upon a Qualifying Termination, the executive officer will be entitled to the compensation and benefits described below.
-Each of Sunoco's executive officers participates in the Special Executive Severance Plan, other than Lynn L. Elsenhans, Sunoco's former Chief Executive Officer and former Executive Chairman of Sunoco's board of directors, whose employment terminated on May 3, 2012 and whose benefits are described below under "-Termination Agreement with Lynn L. Elsenhans."
+Under Sunoco's Special Executive Severance Plan, in the event that the employment of an executive officer is terminated by Sunoco for any reason other than cause, death or disability, or by the executive officer for good reason, either at any time within the two-year period following the merger or prior to and in connection with the merger (each a "Qualifying Termination"), the executive officer will be entitled to the compensation and benefits described below.
+Each of Sunoco's executive officers participates in the Special Executive Severance Plan, other than Lynn L. Elsenhans, Sunoco's former Chief Executive Officer and former Executive Chairman of Sunoco's board of directors, whose employment terminated on May 3, 2012 and whose benefits are described below under "- Termination Agreement with Lynn L. Elsenhans."
 Sunoco will fund the amounts payable under Sunoco's Special Executive Severance Plan into a rabbi trust.